-For help with your marketing, contact us for a consultation.
+If you are looking for help with your brand, contact us for a free consultation.